 Eat less salt.
 You should eat <1500 mg per day of salt or sodium.
 Food labels list the amount of salt in each food item.

 Exercise regularly.
-It is best to exercise for 40 minutes at least 4 days of the week for a minimum of 2 ½ hours total per week (150 minutes).
+It is best to exercise for 40 minutes at least 4 days a week for a minimum of 2 ½ hours total per week.
 Aerobic exercise such as walking fast, swimming, jogging, and/or cross-country skiing are best.
 You can also do strength training with weights or resistance bands.
 If you cannot do this type of exercise, there are other options your health care team can give you to increase your physical activity level.
 Do not start an exercise program or increase your present activity level without first talking with your health care provider.

 Stop using tobacco.
-If you are unable to quit on your own, there are many options to help you stop using tobacco.
+If you are unable to quit on your own, there are many options to help you stop.
 Smoking cessation classes, pills, nicotine patches, sprays, inhalers, lozenges, and gum have helped many people quit.
 There is also the Wisconsin Tobacco Quit Line.
 This provides advice and self-help tools and can set you up with local quit smoking programs.
-The Quit Line number is toll-free 1-877-270-7867.
+The Quit Line number is toll-free at: 1-877-270-7867.
 Ask your health care team for details.

-Talk with your doctor or nurse to see how you may best work these changes into your routine.
+Talk with your health care provider to see how you may best work these changes into your routine.